Core Outcome Measurement Set (COMS)

 - Satisfaction with Life and Personal Enjoyment (Health-related quality of life)

 Click here to download: Infographic summary of COS and COMS

 The second stage of the Delphi process established a Core Outcome Measurement Set of recommended measurement instruments for the Core Outcomes Set.4 We summarized acceptable configurations of the Core Outcome Measurement Set below.

-- Click here: Downloadable summary of the Core Outcome Measurement Set
+- Click here: Downloadable summary of the COMS

-- Click here: Example publications and study protocols that report all components of the Core Outcome Measurement Set
+- Click here: Example publications and study protocols reporting an acceptable configuration of the COMS

 A summary of information for each outcome measure included in the Core Outcome Measure Set is available below.For more information about each measure, please log-in to the website to access more FREE information about the Core Outcome Measure Set.
 (Login / Register)